 - 1 tablespoon katsuobushi (dried bonito flakes), (optional garnish)

-- 1 teaspoon aonri, (dried seaweed flakes), (optional garnish)
+- 1 teaspoon aonori, (dried seaweed flakes), (optional garnish)

-- Mix the flour, dashi, egg and cabbage in a large bowl.
+- Mix the flour, dashi, egg, cabbage, and shrimp in a large bowl.

 - Top with okonomiyaki sauce, mayonnaise, green onion slices, beni shoga, katsuobushi and, aonri.